 About Elizabeth Gilbert

-Gilbert’s childhood was unusually quiet and bookish.
-Her father, John Gilbert, was a chemical engineer at Uniroyal, and her mother, Carole, was a nurse who established a Planned Parenthood clinic.
+Her father, John Gilbert, was a chemical engineer at Uniroyal; her mother, Carole, was a nurse who established a Planned Parenthood clinic.
 When Gilbert was four, her parents bought a Christmas tree farm in Litchfield, Connecticut.
-The family lived in the countryside with no immediate neighbors, and they had no television or record player.
-Reading filled the space.
-Gilbert and her older sister, Catherine Gilbert Murdock, wrote books and plays to entertain themselves.
-Gilbert later described her parents as “modern pioneers,” noting that they made their own goat’s-milk yogurt and voted for Reagan twice.
+The family lived in the countryside with no immediate neighbors, and they did not own a television or record player.
+Consequently, the family read a great deal, and Gilbert and her older sister, Catherine Gilbert Murdock, entertained themselves by writing books and plays.

 Source: Wikipedia · Photo: Wikimedia Commons